Dorani/Full-Stack-Training/Back-End/README.md

       - inversion of control
           - it means when we call a library, you are in control
           - with a framework, it calls you

+### Why Express

+  - express is by far the most popular node web framework
+  - big community
+  - much lighter weight, unopinionated, so we need to understand more what is going on, less than rails.